frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ## Collection properties

-Collections can specify properties that should be applied to all child components of that collection via ~@TODOLINK @configuration-files#configuration-inheritance', 'configuration cascade') }}.
-See the ~@TODOLINK @collections', 'documentation on collections') }} for more details on how to work with collections, and for details on available non-inheritable properties like `label` and `title`.
+Collections can specify properties that should be applied to all child components of that collection via [configuration cascade](../core-concepts/configuration-files.html#configuration-inheritance).
+See the [documentations on collections](../collections/) for more details on how to work with collections, and for details on available non-inheritable properties like `label` and `title`.

 The following properties can be set on page collections and will affect the pages within them: